FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Method

-Unlike conventional approaches that position vision tokens solely at the beginning of the input sequence, we introduce additional context-aware latent tokens \(I_C\) that are specifically dedicated to each question.
-As shown in Figure \ref{fig:decoding stage}, we introduce interaction layers between the LLM's decoding layers.
-Within each interaction layer, latent tokens \(I_C \) recursively refine visual-textual alignment based on the evolving textual context, thus ensuring question-level, fine-grained multimodal interaction.
+Conventional approaches defer cross-modality interaction to LLM decoding, where the causal mask restricts such interaction to a unidirectional flow.
+To overcome this, we propose a novel token organization strategy, as shown in Figure \ref{fig:decoding stage}.
+For each query, we prepend context-aware latent tokens \(T_L\), which serve as intermediaries for cross-modal integration.
+We further introduce semantic exchange layers between LLM decoding layers, where latent tokens \(T_L\) refine visual features under textual context, enabling bidirectional and fine-grained cross-modal interaction during decoding.

-To enhance computational efficiency and enable effective fusion of multimodal features, we employ a localized windowed attention mechanism.
-Specifically, we define a grid of latent tokens \(I_C \in \mathbb{R}^{n \times n \times D}\), where \(n\) denotes the spatial resolution of the token grid and \(D\) represents the embedding dimension.
-A predefined window size \(w\) is used to limit attention operations within manageable regions.
-To minimize biases from the text-guided encoding and to maintain the efficacy of the window attention, we construct an auxiliary visual representation \(I_A\), which is achieved by partitioning the original image into four sub-images, encoding each without textual conditioning, and concatenating them. \(I_A\) is later utilized as keys and values.
-To ensure compatibility with both the predefined window size and latent tokens grid, we interpolate \(I_A\) to a resolution of $(n \cdot w, n \cdot w)$ and finally get \(I_A \in \mathbb{R}^{(n\cdot w) \times (n\cdot w) \times D}\)
+We employ windowed attention in semantic exchange layers to achieve efficient modality interaction.
+Let $T_L \in \mathbb{R}^{l \times l \times D}$ denote the latent tokens, where $l$ is the spatial resolution and $D$ the embedding dimension.
+The Vision2Text image tokens are denoted as $T_i \in \mathbb{R}^{m \times n \times D}$, serving as keys and values.
+Window sizes $w = m/l, h=n/l$ restrict attention computation within local regions.

-Before decoding, we initialize \(I_C\) by interpolating \(I_A\) onto the \((n, n)\) grid.
-During decoding, given a textual question \(T\), we determine the position \(P\) corresponding to the end of this question within the token sequence.
-The hidden state representation \(H_{P} \in \mathbb{R}^{1 \times D}\) at position \(P\), which aggregates context information up to the current position, is extracted and concatenated with each latent token \(I_C[i,j]\), forming context-aware query representations:
+During decoding, given a textual query $Q$, we first identify the position $P$ corresponding to the end of the query textual tokens.
+The hidden state $H_{P} \in \mathbb{R}^{1 \times D}$, which aggregates all preceding context, is extracted and concatenated with each latent token $T_L[r,c]$ to form context-aware queries: